 Upon approval of the veterinary reference check and personal references, you will be contacted and a home visit will be arranged.
 Please note that ALL family members must be present during the home visit.
-The home visit will be performed prior to fostering.
-Applications will not be approved without a home visit.
+The home visit will be performed prior to fostering and no applications will be approved without a home visit.

-Inside/outside homes for dogs must have an existing fenced yard with shade, access to water, shelter to be protected from the weather.
-If part of our mission is to educate people on how to properly own our animals, we will be happy to work with you to make your yard secure or give instructions on how to properly build an enclosure.
-We will be happy to make a second home visit to verify once this has been done.
+Inside/outside homes for dogs must have an existing fenced yard with shade, access to water, and shelter to be protected from the weather.
+Part of our mission is educating people on how to properly care for our animals and we will be happy to work with you on making your yard secure and building an adequate enclosure.
+A second home visit can be arranged once you have made agreed-upon changes.

-Once all reference checks (vet, personal and landlord, where applicable) and the home visit have been completed, an adoption coordinator will contact you.
+Once all reference checks (vet, personal and landlord, where applicable) and the home visit have been completed, our fostering coordinator will contact you.
 If we have further questions or concerns, they will be discussed at that time.
-If the vet reference check and home visit prompt no further questions, and the foster coordinator is confident that you can provide an excellent home for one of our dogs, a volunteer will notify you of your approval as soon as possible.
+If the vet reference check and home visit prompt no further questions and the fostering coordinator is confident you can provide an excellent home for one of our dogs, a volunteer will notify you of your approval as soon as possible.
 At that point, you will be added to our foster roster.
-We won’t know when dogs suitable for fostering will be available, so please be patient.
+We won’t know when dogs suitable for fostering will be available, so please be patient

 Texas Wolfdog Project is a 100% volunteer organization.
 Please allow one to two weeks to process and review your application.
-In most cases, applicants are approved or declined within 5-10 days, depended upon the home vist.
+In most cases, applicants are approved or declined within 5-10 days.

 Finding the Right Dog

-If there is some reason that Texas Wolfdog Project feels your family and this dog are not a good match, the foster coordinator will discuss why with you.
-This can be because of other pets in the house, how the dog gets along with particular people, such as children, men or women, or many other factors.
-It is important for us to find the "right" match between you and the dog, as we want your home to be the best suitable home for the foster.
+If there is some reason that Texas Wolfdog Project feels your family and this dog are not a good match, the fostering coordinator will discuss their reasoning with you.
+This might be because of other pets in the house, how the dog gets along with particular people such as children, men or women, or many other factors.
+It is important to us to find the "right" match between you and your foster dog.

-Some additional obedience training may be suggested or required based on the dog being adopted.
+Some additional obedience training may be suggested or required based on the dog being fostered.

 The Foster Contract:

-Once a foster is approved, the foster and a TWP Representative (usually the Foster Coordinator) will finalize the process and sign the Foster Contract.
+Once a foster is approved, the foster and a TWP&S representative will finalize the process and sign the Foster Contract.